-The absolute value is employed because any non-vanishing $G_c^{(3)}$ indicates deviation of the outgoing state from Gaussian statistics.
-Without it, the positive and negative components of $G_c^{(3)}$ could cancel during integration, even in the presence of true non-Gaussian dynamics.
-The absolute value ensures all departures from Gaussian behavior contribute to $\mathcal{S}$.
-The count rate $\mathcal{S}$ can be factorized into the product of a dimensionful part and a dimensionless part $\tilde{\mathcal{S}}$.
-The former part solely depends on the driving power $P_{\rm in}$, while the second part $\tilde{\mathcal{S}}$ is estimated with full two-photon wavefunction and three-photon tree-level wavefunctions. $\tilde{\mathcal{S}}$ reflects the fraction of correlated/anti-correlated photon triples among all the input photons to the ensemble.
+The choice of a window time of $3/\Gamma_{\rm tot}$ is arbitrary, as $G_c^{(3)}(t_1,t_2,0)$ decays at large times and is square integrable, but simplifies numerical convergence.
+Here, the absolute value is employed because any non-vanishing $G_c^{(3)}$ indicates a deviation of the outgoing state from Gaussian statistics.
+Without it, the positive and negative components of $G_c^{(3)}$ could cancel during integration, even in the presence of true non-Gaussian Intensity correlation.
+The absolute value ensures all departures from Gaussian correlation contribute to $\mathcal{S}$.
+The signal $\mathcal{S}$ can be factorized into the product of a dimensionful part and a dimensionless part $\tilde{\mathcal{S}}$.
+The former part solely depends on the driving power $P_{\rm in}$, while the second part $\tilde{\mathcal{S}}$ is estimated with full two-photon and three-photon tree-level wavefunctions.
+Therefore, $\tilde{\mathcal{S}}$ reflects the fraction of the signal among all the input photons to the ensemble,